-In the School situation, bullying is most likely to affect pupils.
+In a school setting, bullying is most likely to affect pupils.
 However, we are also aware that adults themselves can be bullied in the workplace.
-In cases of alleged bullying, the member of staff should refer to the appropriate grievance procedure and, in the first instance, can take advice from the HR Manager.
+In cases of alleged bullying, the member of staff should refer to Staff Harassment & Bullying Policy and seek advice from their line manager or the HR Manager.
+Formal allegations will then be managed under the School's Grievance Policy.